ltelab/disdrodb/CONTRIBUTING.rst

 How to contribute ?
 -------------------

-Here is a brief overview of the contribution steps that each DISDRODB must follow.
+Here is a brief overview of the steps that each DISDRODB developer must follow to contribute to the repository.

 1. Fork the repository.
 2. Create a new branch for each contribution.